 APL regularly partners with other Johns Hopkins University (JHU) divisions to solve some of the nation’s—and the world’s—toughest problems.
 These interdisciplinary collaborations enhance education and research, strengthen the university’s intellectual outreach, and facilitate ties with the larger science and technology community.
 Specific collaborations include APL and JHU’s Whiting School of Engineering, Krieger School of Arts and Sciences, Nitze School for Advanced International Studies, Bloomberg School of Public Health, Carey Business School, and School of Medicine, as well as The Johns Hopkins Hospital.

-APL-Based Engineering for Professionals Programs
+APL-Based EP Programs

 - Applied and Computational Mathematics